bozeklab/histo-miner/README.md

-# H&E-MINER: cellular scale features extraction with deep learning from H&E images for skin cancer recurrence prediction
+# histo-MINER: cellular scale features extraction with deep learning from H&E images for skin cancer recurrence prediction

 ## Presentation of the pipeline